agradus/OpenLdocs/docs/documentation/guides/reference_guide.md

 #### Tutorials

-OpenL Tablets provides a set of tutorial projects demonstrating basic OpenL Tablets features starting from very simple and following with more advanced projects.
+OpenL Tablets provides a set of the tutorial projects demonstrating basic OpenL Tablets features starting from very simple and following with more advanced projects.
 Files in the tutorial projects contain detailed comments allowing new users to grasp basic concepts quickly.

 To create a tutorial project, proceed as follows: